Schools for specific purposes (SSPs)

 In some cases you or your local school might suggest your child would benefit from attending a School for Specific Purposes (SSPs).

 “I go to school in an SSP.
 All of the children at my school have additional needs and disabilities.
-We have an SLSO with the teacher.
+We have a teacher and a school learning and support officer (SLSO).
 Our learning is personalised and adjustments are made to meet our needs.
 Our class is smaller.

 My local school helped my family to apply for me to go into this class.
 My family couldn’t enrol me directly.
 My family can apply for me to move into a mainstream class or a support class at a mainstream school at any stage of my learning.”

-SSPs are schools that support eligible students with a diagnosed intellectual or physical disability, Autism Spectrum Disorder, mental health considerations, sensory processing disorder or behaviour disorders.
+SSPs are schools that support eligible students with a diagnosed intellectual or physical disability, autism, mental health considerations, sensory processing disorder or behaviour disorders.

 SSPs provide intensive levels of support in a specialised setting and a range of support services, depending on the needs of the students.
 They also have smaller class sizes due to the student's higher needs, and they support students from Kindergarten to Year 12.